Pilot killed in small plane crash in western Missouri - NewsBreak

 Pilot killed in small plane crash in western Missouri

-The pilot of a single-engine plane was killed when the aircraft crashed into a cornfield in western Missouri’s Bates County, authorities there said.
-The crash was reported late Monday morning to the county’s emergency services after the Piper J3C-65 was reported overdue at an airport on Sunday afternoon.
+ADRIAN, Mo.
+(AP) — Authorities say the pilot of a single-engine plane was killed when the aircraft crashed into a cornfield in western Missouri’s Bates County.
+The crash was reported late Monday morning after the Piper J3C-65 was reported overdue Sunday afternoon.
 Another pilot in the area spotted the wreckage in the field northwest of Adrian and landed to help direct emergency responders to the site.
-A Bates County sheriff’s deputy also used a search and rescue drone to help guide other deputies, state troopers, police and medics to the crash site.www.thenewstribune.com
+A Bates County sheriff’s deputy also used a search and rescue drone to help guide other deputies, state troopers, police and medics to the crash site.
+Officials say the plane had taken off from a private airstrip, and the pilot was the only person aboard the plane.
+Authorities have not released the pilot’s name.abc17news.com

 Comments / 0